The earliest phases of CNO enrichment in galaxies: Early chemical enrichment: exploiting long-lived stars in the Milky Way

 \subsection{The origin of the scatter}

 Having calibrated our stochastic GCE model to reproduce the dispersion of our data sample through an appropriate choice of the dilution factors, we now delve into the nature of the polluters responsible for the variation of chemical abundance ratios within our stellar sample at low metallicity.
-We focus on [C/Fe] and [N/Fe], as for [O/Fe] we could obtain only upper limits in over half of our stellar sample, especially at $\rm [Fe/H] < -2.5$.

-In Figs.~\ref{fig:2} to \ref{fig:no_ prob}, we present `chemical density maps' for the present-day stellar population in the MW halo, as predicted by our model.
+{In Figs.~\ref{fig:2} to \ref{fig:co_ prob},} we present `chemical density maps' for the present-day stellar population in the MW halo, as predicted by our model.
 In all figures, different panels refer to different explosion energies of Pop~III SNe contributing to the initial phases of chemical enrichment.
 As it is evident from the figures, different Pop~III SN types contribute differently to the observed scatter.
-Low-energy Pop~III SNe (faint and CCSNe) are responsible for high values of $\rm [C/Fe] > 1$ and $\rm [N/Fe]>0.5$, and struggle to accurately reproduce the regions with $\rm [C/Fe] < 0.5$ and $\rm [N/Fe]<0$.
-As the explosion energy of Pop~III SNe increases (high-energy SNe and hypernovae), the $\rm [C/Fe] < 0.5$ data points are well reproduced.
+Low-energy Pop~III SNe (faint and CCSNe) are responsible for high values of {[C/Fe]~$> 1$, [N/Fe]~$>0.5$, and [O/Fe]~$> 1.5$} and struggle to accurately reproduce the regions with [C/Fe]~$< 0.5$, [N/Fe]~$<0$, {and [O/Fe]~$< 1$}.
+As the explosion energy of Pop~III SNe increases (high-energy SNe and hypernovae), the [C/Fe]~$< 0.5$ and {[O/Fe]~$< 1$} data points are well reproduced.
 In contrast, despite accounting for the influence of energetic Pop~III SNe, regions at $\rm [N/Fe] < -0.5$ are sparsely recovered.
 This discrepancy does not necessarily indicate an issue, but rather suggests that the predominant polluters responsible for enriching these stars could be Pop~II stars with diverse rotation velocities.
 At this point, it is essential to clarify that our study does not aim to identify the potential descendants of the first stars.
-Although our results seem indeed to suggest that among carbon- and nitrogen-enhanced stars there may be possible candidates, it is beyond the scope of this work to engage in such speculation.
+Although our results seem indeed to suggest that among {carbon-, nitrogen-, and oxygen-enhanced stars} there may be possible candidates, it is beyond the scope of this work to engage in such speculation.
 The main goal of this paper is to shed light onto the early evolution of our own and other galaxies, accounting for the contribution of all possible stellar polluters acting at early times.